Ohio State inks four pitchers, a pitcher/infielder and a pair of outfielders

-Chris Holick, who has 10 years of collegiate coaching experience coupled with a playing career that included four varsity letters earned at Indiana and Kent State (two apiece), is in his third year as an Ohio State assistant coach.
-Holick coaches the Ohio State infield and outfield defense, bunting and base running, as well as serves as the program's baseball camp coordinator.
+Chris Holick, who has 14 years of collegiate coaching experience coupled with a playing career that included four varsity letters earned at Indiana and Kent State (two apiece), is in his eighth year as an Ohio State assistant coach.
+Holick coaches the Ohio State infield and outfield defense, bunting and base running, as well as serves as the program's recruiting coordinator.

 Holick, who worked in pharmaceutical sales for Eli Lilly for two years after four years as an assistant coach at Florida International University (2004-07), three at Arizona State (2001-03) and one at Kent State (2000), was excited to return to his home state and to resume coaching.
 He is a native of Westlake and attended Westlake High School.